-HFS 401.
+HSS 401.
 Sport Management Policy.
 4 credits.

 This is the capstone course in the sport management major.
 Students will examine the strategic direction of sport organizations, and how such strategic policies can be most effectively implemented.
 To make these decisions, managers must accurately assess threats and opportunities in the organization's environment and the organization's strengths and weaknesses.
 Students will examine business principles and practices within the context of professional leagues and collegiate sport, and address issues such as management, labor relations, marketing, communications, diversity and ethics.
 The course builds on knowledge that has been acquired throughout the major and challenges students to think about how critical issues affect sport organizations.
 The models and perspectives to be reviewed are particularly relevant to the rapidly changing environment in which sport organizations currently find themselves.
-Prerequisites: HFS 150 Intro to Sport Management, HFS 222 Sport Marketing, HFS 301 Ethics in Sport Management, BUSN 365 Managing Effective Organizations, ACCT 225 Financial Accounting.
+Prerequisites: HSS 150, HSS 222, HSS 301, BUSN 365, ACCT 225.

-HFS 470.
+HSS 470.
 Senior Capstone.
 2 credits.